6 FAQ tagged with moderation

 - Threats against oneself or others.
 If you're feeling suicidal or self-harming, please reach out to someone to talk one on one; Mefites have compiled a list of hotlines.
 Violent fantasies or "someone should assassinate that guy" type comments create problems for the site.

 - Making a thread all about another user; attacks on or interrogation of other users, "fuck you"s or namecalling.
-This includes doxxing or outing of personal information from profile pages or other sites.
+This includes doxxing or outing of personal information from profile pages or other sites or comment trawling a user's comments or bringing them into a thread they are not otherwise involved in.

 - Making a thread all about you.
 MetaFilter is a large community and discussion threads are for everyone.
 Please don't make a thread all about your own opinions and ideas at the expense of other people trying to have a discussion.